AustraliaCash/AustraliaCash-Core/doc/build-unix.md

 Build requirements:

-    sudo apt-get install build-essential libtool autotools-dev automake pkg-config bsdmainutils python3
+    sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils python3 libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-test-dev libboost-thread-dev

-Now, you can either build from self-compiled [depends](/depends/README.md) or install the required dependencies:

-    sudo apt-get install libevent-dev libboost-dev

-SQLite is required for the descriptor wallet:
+BerkeleyDB is required for the wallet.

-    sudo apt install libsqlite3-dev
+    sudo apt-get install libdb5.3-dev libdb5.3++-dev

-Berkeley DB is required for the legacy wallet.
-Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install Berkeley DB 5.1 or later.
-This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
-If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
-Otherwise, you can build Berkeley DB [yourself](#berkeley-db).

-To build AustraliaCash Core without wallet, see [*Disable-wallet mode*](#disable-wallet-mode)
+See the section "Disable-wallet mode" to build AustraliaCash Core without wallet.

-Optional port mapping libraries (see: `--with-miniupnpc`, `--enable-upnp-default`, and `--with-natpmp`, `--enable-natpmp-default`):
+Optional (see --with-miniupnpc and --enable-upnp-default):

-    sudo apt install libminiupnpc-dev libnatpmp-dev
+    sudo apt-get install libminiupnpc-dev

-ZMQ dependencies (provides ZMQ API):
+ZMQ dependencies (provides ZMQ API 4.x):

     sudo apt-get install libzmq3-dev

-User-Space, Statically Defined Tracing (USDT) dependencies:

-    sudo apt install systemtap-sdt-dev

-GUI dependencies:
+#### Dependencies for the GUI

-If you want to build bitcoin-qt, make sure that the required packages for Qt development are installed.
+If you want to build australiacash-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 To build without GUI pass `--without-gui`.

 To build with Qt 5 you need the following:

-    sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools
+    sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler

-Additionally, to support Wayland protocol for modern desktop environments:

-    sudo apt install qtwayland5

 libqrencode (optional) can be installed with:

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a bitcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a australiacash-qt executable will be built by default.